davenkin/andy-springboot4-template/ADRs/010_testing_strategy.md

 assist you testing.

 There are two profiles for integration test: [application-it.yaml](../src/test/resources/application-it.yaml) and [application-it-local.yaml](../src/test/resources/application-it-local.yaml).
 Based on your requirements, you can choose to enable one of them, but not both.

 The main difference between `application-it.yaml` and `application-it-local.yaml` is that the former uses embedded MongoDB and Redis while the latter uses real ones from your local machine.

 - `application-it.yaml`: This is the default profile and should be enabled for Jenkins CI.
 This profile enables developers to run integration tests without setting up any middlewares locally like MongoDB, Redis or Kafka.
 You can just pull the code and run the tests.
   It has the following configurations:
     - Use embedded MongoDB server (`de.flapdoodle.embed:de.flapdoodle.embed.mongo.spring4x`)
     - Use embedded Redis server (`com.github.codemonstur:embedded-redis`)
+    - Transaction disabled as flapdoodle reports error for concurrent transactions
     - Mongock disabled
     - Kafka disabled for both sending and consuming events
     - Job schedulers are disabled
 - `application-it-local.yaml`: This is only for your local testing and should not be enabled for Jenkins CI, it has the following
   configurations:
     - Use your local MongoDB serve
     - Use your local Redis server